 Open cardboard boxes out flat, and then use them to black out the windows in a room by pinning or taping them around the window frame.
 The room must be completely dark as any light coming in will ruin the image, use some tape to cover any small chinks of light.
 Next make a hole in one of the cardboard blackouts using a pencil, this will then project an image on to the opposite wall - hang up a white sheet if the wall is a dark colour.
 The image will be very dim, and it may take a few minutes before your eyes will adjust to the low light levels and the image becomes visible.
 A larger hole will let more light through, but will make for a more blurry image - experiment with the hole size until you reach a compromise between sharpness and brightness.

 A large hole will make the image more blurry - that is unless you put a lens in the hole.
-A cheap lens can be purchased from any opticians with their own lab, prices vary from shop to shop.
+A lens can be purchased from our Shop page look for a meniscus lens.